 Data was retrieved from the SEER 13 registries on 36,337 childhood cancer patients under the age of 19 who were diagnosed between 1992 and 2001.
 Socioeconomic data was pulled from Census 2000 for each patient’s county of residence.

 SEER 13 data includes the following cancer registries: Atlanta, Connecticut, Detroit, Hawaii, Iowa, New Mexico, San Francisco-Oakland, Seattle-Puget Sound, Utah, Los Angeles, San Jose-Monterey, rural Georgia, and the Alaska Native Tumor Registry.
-This database represents 13 percent of the U.S. population and was designed to represent geographic and social diversity.
+This database represents 13% of the U.S. population and was designed to represent geographic and social diversity.

 The early death and non-early death pediatric cancer groups were compared on the following variables: age, sex, disease type, socioeconomic status, race and ethnicity.
 Cancers were divided into three broad tumor categories: non-central nervous system solid tumors, hematologic malignancies and central nervous system tumors.

-Of the 7,403 cancer patients who died, 555 died within one month of diagnosis (7.5 percent of total deaths).
+Of the 7,403 cancer patients who died, 555 died within one month of diagnosis (7.5% of total deaths).
 Additionally, the study revealed:

 Risk factors of early death in childhood cancer patients include an age of under 1 year, certain diagnoses, race and ethnicity, and disadvantaged socioeconomic status.
 While early death rates are decreasing, the scope of early deaths reported in clinical trial literature is significantly less than what was found in the population-based SEER database.
 For example, early death from non-infant acute lymphoblastic leukemia (ALL) was observed to be twice as common than what clinical trial data reports.
 Wilms tumor early deaths were 12 times more common in the SEER data versus the clinical trial data.